|

 working as a coal miner.
 His Mam was 42.
 Thomas was 15

+and listed as a pupil teacher.
 Of his brothers and sisters still at home, Ann (21) was

 a dressmaker, Michael (17) was a mason, Sarah Ann (13)